Today we are going to have tutorial on LIGHT - specifically how to find and use open shade in photography, so you can take more flattering photos!

 Now, I’d love to see you give open shade a try!
 Remember, photography is not an armchair sport, so get out there and start shooting :-)

 But before you do, you'll probably want to get your hands on five video tutorials that ALL work together to have you taking better images.
-So be sure to get yourself signed up for my Beginners Bootcamp, and you’ll get five video lessons delivered directly to your inbox.
-You can find out more about this free photography course right here, or just click on the image below to get started...
+So be sure to get yourself signed up as a subscriber (it's free!), and as a bonus, you'll get access to my Beginners Bootcamp, and you’ll get five video lessons delivered directly to your inbox.
+You can find out more about this free photography course right here, or just click on the image below to get started!

 Now it’s over to you!